vileppanen/bottomscore/README.md

 [![license](https://img.shields.io/github/license/vileppanen/bottomscore.svg)](LICENSE)
 [![npm downloads](https://img.shields.io/npm/dt/bottomscore.svg)](https://npm.im/bottomscore)

-> Util/extension library for ES6
+> Util/extension library for ES6 Javascript (Little bit like Underscore, but not quite...)

-This library contains helper classes and utils, written in ES6.
+This library contains helper classes and utils, written in Javascript (ES6).
+Some of them might be useful, others are not, and some are most definetly ridiculous.

 ## Table of Contents